topisi/fullnuts/README.md

 fullnuts.zip ...
 173 latex files with Schlegel diagrams of the above nut fullerenes in the same order.

+partitions,txt ... pentagonal partitions that appear in the smallest 173 nut fullerenes.

 Other files will follow.